google-deepmind/perception_test/README.md

 [Playlist of more examples](https://youtube.com/playlist?list=PLbMStx8-UPhbaKViNMF8ZcQpyzVhwJC3R)

-The dataset consists of 11.7k videos (with audio), of 23s average length, and filmed by around 100 participants worldwide.
+The dataset consists of 11.6k videos (with audio), of 23s average length, and filmed by around 100 participants worldwide.
 The videos are annotated with six types of labels: object and point tracks, temporal action and sound segments, multiple-choice video question-answers and grounded video question-answers.
-The dataset probes pre-trained models for their transfer capabilities, in either zero-shot or fine-tuning regime.
+The dataset probes pre-trained models for their *transfer capabilities*, in either zero-shot or fine-tuning regime.

-This repo contains a Colab that demonstrates how to access, parse and visualise the training and test splits of the dataset which are publicly available at [https://storage.cloud.google.com/dm-perception-test](https://storage.cloud.google.com/dm-perception-test) and can be downloaded using the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool.
+This repo contains a Colab that demonstrates how to access, parse and visualise the training and validation splits of the dataset which are publicly available at [https://storage.cloud.google.com/dm-perception-test](https://storage.cloud.google.com/dm-perception-test) and can be downloaded using the [gsutil](https://cloud.google.com/storage/docs/gsutil) tool.
+The test split will be available through an evaluation server.
 We hope this will inspire and contribute to progress towards more general perception models.

 [![Open Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/deepmind/perception_test/blob/main/inspect_data.ipynb)